facelessuser/pymdown-extensions/docs/src/markdown/extensions/superfences.md

 All formatters should return a string as HTML.

-!!! tip "YAML Configuration Format"
+/// tip | YAML Configuration Format
 If you are attempting to configure these options in a YAML based configuration (like in [MkDocs][mkdocs]), please see the [FAQ](../faq.md#function-references-in-yaml) to see how to specify function references in YAML.

-!!! new "New 7.0"
+///

+/// new | New 7.0
 The addition of the parameters `classes` and `id_value` is new in 7.0.
 If injecting additional classes or ids via [brace headers](#injecting-classes-and-ids), only then will `classes` and `id_value` be passed in to preserve backwards compatibility with old custom formatters.
 Users, moving forward, should at the very least update their formatters with `**kwargs` to future proof their custom formatters in case additional parameters are added in the future.

-!!! new "Changes 8.0"
+///

+/// new | Changes 8.0
 Formatters now take the keyword parameter `attrs`.
+///

 ### Validators